Early Life and Education

 As the Army of the Potomac retreated down the Virginia Peninsula, President Lincoln appointed Major General Henry W. Halleck as General-in-Chief of the Army, effective July 23, 1862.
 Apprehensive about protecting the nation’s capital during McClellan’s absence, Lincoln and Halleck appointed Major General John Pope to command the newly created Army of Virginia in the Washington area.

-Sensing that McClellan now posed little threat to Richmond, Confederate General Robert E. Lee took the offensive before Pope’s army could unit with McClellan’s retreating forces.
+Sensing that McClellan now posed little threat to Richmond, Robert E. Lee took the offensive before Pope’s army could unite with McClellan’s retreating forces.
 In response to Lee’s possible threat to the nation’s capital, Halleck recalled the Army of the Potomac to the Washington area on August 3, 1862.
 He then redeployed many of McClellan’s soldiers to Pope’s forces.

 In late August, General Lee’s Army of Northern Virginia scored a major victory at the Second Battle of Bull Run (August 28–30, 1862).
 Fortunately for Pope, reinforcements from McClellan’s army approaching the battle site from Washington prevented the retreat from deteriorating into a disorganized rout similar to the one that took place a year earlier on the same battlefield at the First Battle of Bull Run.